app-thedafeige/cpp/_pages/china-train-trip-guide.md

 order: 8
 ---

-# Guidance for having train trips in China
+# Guide to Taking Train Trips in China

 **by FoodieLT**